About

 - Dune (Frank Herbert)

 My favorite SF movie is “Aliens,” one of the few sequels to improve on its predecessor–which was quite good, actually.
-I loved the first three “Star Wars” movies but not subsequent episodes, and I typically don’t like “Star Trek.”
+I loved the first three “Star Wars” movies but not subsequent episodes, and I typically don’t enjoy “Star Trek.”
 In truth, there are only a handful of good SF movies.
-Even “Dune” was poor, despite being an entertaining book, and I thought “The Matrix” trilogy was silly.
 I liked “Blade Runner” and “Total Recall,” both based on stories by Philip K. Dick, yet I must say I preferred the “Minority Report” book to the movie.
-Though I often find myself watching them, I’m not a great fan of the Sci Fi Channel’s films.

 I like the dreams of the future better than the history of the past.